The Rill Thing: Songs

 Several longtime associates of Little Richard contributed to the album.
-Robert "Bumps" Blackwell, who'd produced Richard's 1950s recordings for Specialty, is credited as a co-writer on "Spreadin' Natta, What's The Matter?" alongside Maybelle Jackson, who collaborated with Richard on the lyrics; Jackson had previously contributed lyrics to "Heeby-Jeebies".
+Robert "Bumps" Blackwell, who had produced Richard's 1950s recordings for Specialty, is credited as a co-writer on "Spreadin' Natta, What's The Matter?" alongside Maybelle Jackson, who collaborated with Richard on the lyrics; Jackson had previously contributed lyrics to "Heeby-Jeebies".
 Esquerita, an R&B singer, songwriter and pianist whose frenetic performances and flamboyant stage persona influenced Richard, co-wrote "Freedom Blues" and "Dew Drop Inn".
-"Dew Drop Inn" borrows the drum beat from Richard's recording of "Keep A-Knockin'" for its intro, According to All About Jazz, the song revisits "conventional Little Richard terrain: the patent scream, rollicking piano and booting sax solo of his earliest hits".
+"Dew Drop Inn" borrows the drum beat from Richard's recording of "Keep A-Knockin'" for its intro.
+According to All About Jazz, the song revisits "conventional Little Richard terrain: the patent scream, rollicking piano and booting sax solo of his earliest hits".
 Travis Wammack felt Richard was at the peak of his vocal prowess at this time, commenting "He was just singing his booty off!".
 The second side of The Rill Thing opens with its title track, a ten minute instrumental jam featuring Richard on electric piano.

-The album concludes with two covers.
-The first is a version of "Lovesick Blues" in what has been described as a New Orleans rhythm.
+The album concludes with two covers; the first is a version of "Lovesick Blues" in what has been described as a New Orleans rhythm.
 "Lovesick Blues", a show tune written by Cliff Friend and Irving Mills, is most associated with Hank Williams who recorded a country cover of the song in 1949.
 It was a staple of Little Richard's live performances at this time alongside the Williams song "Your Cheatin' Heart".
 Richard commented in 1970; "I don't just do the country sound, I make it mine, you understand, I sing it with an R&B rhythm and it makes it into something else".
 The final track is a cover of the Beatles "I Saw Her Standing There", a song Richard considered to have been inspired by his music.
 Richard's version is played at a slower tempo to the original and features a horn section.
 Little Richard met the Beatles when they supported him on a 1962 European tour, and considered the band "some of the greatest songwriters ever been".